 How Is It Diagnosed?

 If you have any of these symptoms, your doctor might suggest blood tests.
-They’ll tell her how well your liver works and if you have any immune system issues.
-She may also want you to have imaging tests like an ultrasound, CT scan, MRI, or endoscopy (ERCP).
+They’ll tell them how well your liver works and if you have any immune system issues.
+They may also want you to have imaging tests like an ultrasound, CT scan, MRI, or endoscopy (ERCP).
 These provide a more detailed look at your liver and the area around it.
-She may also suggest a liver biopsy.
-She’ll remove a small piece of liver tissue and examine it in the lab to look for damage or disease.
+They may also suggest a liver biopsy.
+They’ll remove a small piece of liver tissue and examine it in the lab to look for damage or disease.

 How Is It Treated?

 There's no cure, but medications can slow down the disease.
 The most common drug is ursodiol (ursodeoxycholic acid), which helps move bile through your liver.
 Another drug, obeticholic acid (Ocaliva), can be used with ursodiol or alone to treat PBC.
 There are also newer drugs to treat symptoms like itching and fatigue.

 Your doctor may suggest you make some changes in your daily life.
 If you drink alcohol, stop.
 It puts a strain on your liver.
 Choose low-sodium foods and exercise regularly to ease your symptoms.

 When medications no longer help, a liver transplant may be an option.